Click Here To Schedule A Consultation

 Schedule a Consultation

-• Note: We do not offer virtual consultations
+• Note: We do not offer phone or virtual consultations.
+All appointments are in person at our NYC based office.

 • This field is for validation purposes and should be left unchanged.

 Visible leg veins are a common part of the aging process for many patients.
 As we age, wear and tear on a vein’s valves can disrupt steady blood flow, allowing blood to flow back into the veins rather than continuing directly to the heart.
 The appearance of visible leg veins, such as varicose or spider veins, can become more obvious as the extra blood in these veins puts pressure on the veins’ walls, weakening and bulging the vein walls.
-Characterized by blue or red skin discoloration and aching or heavy legs, visible leg veins are typically caused due to sitting or standing for long periods of time.
+Characterized by blue or red skin discoloration and aching or heavy legs, visible leg veins are typically caused by sitting or standing for long periods of time.
 They are more common with advanced age, during pregnancy, and due to hormonal changes, birth control pills, or injury.
-These leg veins are often unsightly and can be uncomfortable or painful, but many excellent treatment options are now available at Dr. Michele Green’s private New York office.
+These leg veins are often unsightly and can be uncomfortable or painful.
+Still, many excellent treatment options are now available in Dr. Green’s private New York City office to eliminate the appearance of visible legs quickly and painlessly for smooth, blemish, and pain-free legs.

-What are Spider Veins?
+What are spider veins?

-What are the symptoms of varicose veins?
+What are varicose veins?

 Although the exact cause of spider veins and varicose veins are not known, the following factors may contribute to their formation: